Partially massless theory in three dimensions and self-dual massive gravity: Partially Massless in Three Dimensions

 where $\omega_{mn}$ plays the role of a Lagrange multiplier, which can be eliminated using and solving its field equation.
-After substituting its value into the action, the second order action for the Curtright field is obtained.
+After substituting its value into the action, the second-order action for the Curtright field is obtained.
 Now, we consider the minimal coupling of the action (\ref{14}) on (A)dS gravitational background:

 which has invariance under the following novel gauge transformations:

 This symmetry can be considered as a generalization of the partially massless gauge transformation for the Curtright field.
 It is worth recalling that this symmetry is characterized by a vector parameter instead of a scalar.
 The field equation obtained by independent variations on $T_{pq}^r$;